bradjhea/image-browser/README.md

 This application is used to traverse through folders and load their respective images within.

+A directory should be setup within the root folder before any other work is carried out

+Once an image directory has been created the application needs to know the location of the images directory here is an example of a config file ...

+class config  {

+    static function Create( $settingsObject) {
+      return new self( $settingsObject);
+    }

+    public function __construct( $settingsObject ) {
+        $settingsObject->folderTarget = "D:/xampp.5.4.27/htdocs/workbench/imageBrowser/images/";
+    }

+}

+this file should be created within the folder backend/

 Below is an example of the folder structure:

 - images/